mohammadshahidbeigh/campus360/README.md

 - **Real-time Support:** Offers immediate assistance and information to users.
 - **Personalized Assistance:** Customizes responses and support based on individual user needs.
-- **Enhanced Communication:** Reduced language barriers by using the advanced OpenAI GPT Model like GPT4.
+- **Enhanced Communication:** Reduced language barriers by using the advance OpenAI GPT Model like GPT4.
 - **Comprehensive Support:** Caters to students, faculty, and visitors with a wide range of queries and requirements.

 ## Technology Stack